 You can also install Xfce on top of a base install for Arch Linux.
 In this guide, we explain the steps for the same.

 Part 1: Install Arch Linux

-If you have already Arch Linux installed, you can skip this step and directly go to the install Xfce Desktop section below.
+If you already have Arch Linux installed, you can skip this step and directly go to the install Xfce Desktop section below.